DC-analysis/dclab/docs/sec_av_data.rst

 ShapeOut
 ========
-Keep in mind that in some cases, it might still be useful to make use of ShapeOut.
+Keep in mind that you can combine your dclab analysis pipeline with :ref:`ShapeOut <shapeout:index>`.
 For instance, you can create and export :ref:`polygon filters <sec_ref_polygon_filter>` in ShapeOut and then import them in dclab.